timph/userscript/README.md

 # User Scripts
-These are tampermonkey scripts to automatically check into airlines
+These are tampermonkey or Greasemonkey scripts to automatically check into airlines

 ## Southwest
 First reliable script to check in into Southwest